 So this year, after looking at Pinterest a few hundred times, we decided to make our “Mistletoes” work of art for both grandmothers, and they both loved them.
 They are so cute, and what is better than being able to compare the little feet for years to come?
 I know one of my favorite things about decorating the tree is always getting out the little handprint ornaments from years past and “awww”ing over them .

-Getting 4 kids to cooperate with feet painting can be a feat in itself, but we pulled it off.
+Getting 4 kids to cooperate with feet painting can be a feat (see what I did there??) in itself, but we pulled it off.
 Even though baby wasn’t very happy about having her feet painted green, she loved playing in the sink afterwards.

 Sometimes the best gifts are those that cannot be bought.
 The best gifts are those that come from the heart.
 The ones that are made with love and thoughtfulness.
 The memories made with and for the ones that we love are truly the best Christmas gifts.